Banamali Maharana: Career

-Maharana began playing Khola (Mrudanga) and Dholak with Goswami.
+Maharana began playing Khola (Mrudanga) and Dholak with inspiration from the Rasalila of Shri Mohan Sunder Dev Goswamy.

 His formal training began after he joined the Annapurna Theatre, where he learned percussion from Singhari Shyamsundar Kar and Kshetramohan Kar.
 His brother, Guru Kelucharan Mohapatra accompanied him to most of his dance performances.

 Maharana started teaching Mardala at Kala Vikas Kendra in Cuttack and then at Utkal Sangeet Mahavidyalaya.
 He introduced a seven-year course in Mardala music at the Utkal Sangeet Mahavidyalaya before retiring as the Head of the Mardala department in 1999.

 Maharana was the most sought-after Mardal player for Odissi performances in his time.
-Besides Kelucharana, Banamali accompanied Sanjukta Panigrahi, Oopali Operajita, Priyambada Mohanty Hejmadi, Sonal Mansingh, Aruna Mohanty, Sujata Mohapatra, Parwati Dutta and others in dance performances, in India and abroad.
+Besides Kelucharana Mohapatra, Banamali accompanied Sanjukta Panigrahi, Oopali Operajita, Priyambada Mohanty Hejmadi, Sonal Mansingh, Aruna Mohanty, Sujata Mohapatra, Parwati Dutta and others in dance performances, in India and abroad.
+He received Orissa Sangeet Natak Akademi Award for his contribution to Odissi music as a Mardala artist in 1994.